stephengrier/www.stephengrier.com/_drafts/unbricking_a_tada68_keyboard.md

 The LUFA mass storage bootloader is very unreliable, so you might want to consider flashing the Atmel DFU bootloader instead.
-This is a bootloader developed by Atmega (now called Microchip), and is generally considered to be the most reliable bootloader for AVR microprocessors.
+This is a bootloader developed by Atmega (now called Microchip), and is generally considered to be the most reliable bootloader for AVR microcontrollers.

 Note, there are various bootloaders available for AVR MCUs.
 For a description of these, see [QMK's flashing and bootloader information